 Proof of work is considered a secure algorithm for blockchain consensus due to its cost inefficiency.
 Typically, mining rigs are expensive to acquire, having this in mind and knowing that the likelihood of acquiring nearly enough is expensive breaks the thought, thus, a better question would be:

 The only way for this to be a success is for a miner to re-mine subsequent blocks, inevitably, it means a miner has to do all that and still catch up with the rest of the chain.
 A lot of things are to be considered:

-Bitcoin block time is limited to 10 minutes, meaning that miners are limited to verifying transactions in that approximated time frame.
-Considering this, let's take for instance that 700,000 bitcoin blocks have been mined so far, this translations to roughly 7,000,000 minutes or 117k hours(approximate) of work.
+The bitcoin block time is limited to 10 minutes, meaning that miners are limited to verifying transactions in that approximated time frame.
+Considering this, let's take for instance that 700,000 bitcoin blocks have been mined so far, these translations to roughly 7,000,000 minutes or 117k hours(approximate) of work.

 This means a miner needs mining rigs in quite some numbers to achieve re-mining all those blocks in a short time frame not to even mention that while at it, newer blocks are constantly being added to the chain, and considering the cost of mining hardware which are in thousands of dollars, this would require billions of dollars investment.